yanxx422/Angular-MyStore-Project/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+This is the third project of Udacity's full-stack Javascript Nanodegree, the instructions can be found here: https://github.com/udacity/nd-0067-c3-angular-fundamentals-project-starter